rapid7/metasploit-framework/Landing-Pull-Requests.md

 # The short story

- - Configure your git environment as described [here](https://github.com/rapid7/metasploit-framework/wiki/Setting-Up-a-Metasploit-Development-Environment#keeping-in-sync)
+ - Configure your git environment as described [here](https://github.com/rapid7/metasploit-framework/wiki/Setting-Up-a-Metasploit-Development-Environment#keeping-in-sync).
- - Add the `fetch = +refs/pull/*/head:refs/remotes/upstream/pr/*` line to your .git/config
+ - Add the `fetch = +refs/pull/*/head:refs/remotes/upstream/pr/*` line to your `.git/config`.
  - When merging code from a pull request, always, always `merge --no-ff`, and write a meaningful commit message that references the original PR as `#1234` (not PR1234, not PR#1234, not 1234).
- - If you're making changes (often the case), merge to a landing branch, then merge *that* to master.
+ - If you're making changes (often the case), merge --no-ff to a landing branch, then merge **that** branch to upstream/master (assuming you don't need to collaborate on changes).

-# Set up your fork and your clone.
+# Fork and clone

 First, fork and clone the `rapid7/metasploit-framework` repo, [following these instructions](https://help.github.com/articles/fork-a-repo).
 I like using ssh with .ssh/config aliases [as described here](https://github.com/rapid7/metasploit-framework/wiki/Setting-Up-a-Metasploit-Development-Environment#wiki-ssh), but the https method will work, too.